 Our prayers for today:

-Today, I will be keeping a candle burning for your intentions and will remember you and your prayer intentions at daily Mass online.
+Today, I will be keeping a special prayer candle burning for you and will remember you and your prayer intentions before the Lord.

 Let us ask…..